Wayne County Court Records

 Protection Orders

 Civil protection orders related to domestic violence are filed in the Domestic Relations Division.
-Temporary ex parte protection orders can be issued without notice to the respondent, followed by a full hearing.
+Temporary ex parte orders can be issued without advance notice to the respondent, followed by a full hearing.
 Protection order records are public, though victim addresses and other safety-related information may be restricted.

 Vital Records